Whetu-Paitai/seed-project/README.md

 The browsers that are displaying the website will be automatically **REFRESHED** when an **HTML** file is saved, and all changes in **CSS** files will be automatically **INJECTED** when a **CSS** file is saved.

 #### 2. WEBSITE IS SYNCED ACROSS ALL BROWSERS ####
 All browsers are synced when you have the website opened in multiple browsers.
 Scrolling in one, scrolls in the others automatically.
 Opening a menu in one, opens a menu in the others automatically.
-You can also view the website across devices by finding the output (shown below - your will be different, do not use the example below) in the commandline after using **gulp watch**, and putting the **External** URL in the new devices browser.
+You can also view the website across devices by finding the output (shown below - yours will be different, do not use the example below) in the commandline after using **gulp watch**, and putting the **External** URL in the new devices browser.
 NOTE: The device MUST be connected to the same network as the computer that has the local files.

 ```
 		[Browsersync] Access URLs: